5 Simple Steps To Getting Started With Stakeholder Data Management

 You can sort your stakeholders into mapping functions by assigning them from very low to very high across all three functions to identify their importance.
 Stakeholder mapping allows your team to prioritize stakeholder engagements for those with higher mapping values and to track engagements over time with stakeholders of high importance.
 Organizing your stakeholders into mapping fields allows your team to identify and understand the importance of your stakeholders.

-3. Communication Method
+Step 3: Communication Method

 The third step to organize your data is through organizing your interactions by communication method.
 Face-to-face engagements once used to be the only way to communicate with your stakeholders, now you can email, call or use social media to interact with your stakeholders.
-Labeling your interactions like emails, coffee catch-ups or survey responses is important to understanding your stakeholder more in-depth and to identify the best method for future engagement practices.
+Labelling your interactions like emails, coffee catch-ups or survey responses is important to understanding your stakeholder more in-depth and to identify the best method for future engagement practices.
 Organizing interactions into communication methods is a simple step in organizing your stakeholder engagements.

 Go a step further to organize your interactions by using tags.
 Tags can vary from keywords to phrases or topics found within individual interaction.
 The purpose of tagging your interactions is to identify the emerging themes, topics, or issues within your engagements with stakeholders.
 Tags in interactions allow for an effective analysis of the data when reporting on issues and trends.
 The practice of tagging your interactions provides you and your team with quick and insightful information about stakeholders, topics, and trends.